 Due to the extensive coordination and support required, we can only schedule one Air Force ROTC tour per month (no more than two per quarter).
 We will only entertain Junior ROTC and Civil Air Patrol requests from within our Nevada Test and Training Range communities in Southern Nevada.

-The 99th Air Base Wing Public Affairs office can only support tours for groups of up to 40 people or a maximum of one bus load.
+The 99th Air Base Wing Public Affairs Office can only support tours for groups of no less than 10 to 40 people.

 Groups are responsible for their own bus transportation (individual vehicles or caravanning is not allowed) and making all other arrangements outside the formal tour (e.g. if tour includes a lunch stop).
 Due to security and escort requirements, a maximum of 1 bus per tour will be granted access to the base.

 All tours are subject to change or cancellation based on operational requirements.
 No weekend tours are available.